manifoldfrs/manifoldfrs.github.io/_posts/2024-10-17-perspective-and-religion.md

 33 They got up and returned at once to Jerusalem.
 There they found the Eleven and those with them, assembled together 34 and saying, “It is true!
 The Lord has risen and has appeared to Simon.”
 35 Then the two told what had happened on the way, and how Jesus was recognized by them when he broke the bread.
 ```

 After Jesus' crucifixion, two of his disciples walk to the village of Emmaus, discussing what has happened.
 Jesus joins them, but they do not recognize him.

-`"But their eyes were kept from recognizing him."` (Luke 24:16)

 It's only when Jesus breaks bread with them that their eyese are opened.

-`"Then their eyes were opened, and they recognized him; and he vanished from their sight."` (Luke 24:31)

 The disciples' inability to recognize Jesus reflects how grief and expectations can cloud perception.

-The story emphasizes how understanding often requires a shift in perspective.
+## Closing thoughts
+It's interesting to see how you perceive reality shapes the deepest aspects of your own life.
+Understanding often requires a shift in how you see things.
+Anyway, I enjoyed the atmosphere of this book club, not only could you find books on Buddhism and Christianity, but also on Atheism, [AGI and how it could be the second coming of Christ](https://www.amazon.com/AGI-Divine-Unveiling-Mysteries-Intelligence/dp/B0CGWMLRJ9), and even books on Satanic cults.
+The goal was to explore your curiosity wherever it led and to share that knowledge you gained with the rest of the community.
+I'm looking forward to similar events on other deep topics.